 In their zeal to preserve Sunday as a "day of rest," the Puritans and their imitators confused rest with idleness.
 In the former state, the mind is at ease; in the latter, it may be seething with all the ingredients of temptation.
 Apparently it never occurred to them that temptation could be obviated by allowing people to occupy their minds through harmless activity.

-In military terminology, rest and recreation are regarded as two different things, even though the result of recreation is to leave a person feeling rested.
-Rest is passive and recreation is active: you may rest by sitting in a park, for example, but to engage in recreation you would have to do something there-stroll, ski, play horseshoes, toss a ball around.
+In military terminology, rest and recreation are regarded as two different things, even though the result of recreation is active, you may rest by sitting in a park, for example, but to engage in recreation you would have to do something there - stroll, ski, play horseshoes, toss a ball around.

 And not every free-time activity qualifies as recreation.
-There is nothing recreative about heavy drinking or taking drugs, which in the long run have a degenerative, as opposed to a regenerative, effect.
+There is nothing recreative about heavy drinking or taking drugs, which in the long run have a degenerative, as opposed to regenerative, effect.